 We are incorporated in Israel.
 Substantially all of our executive officers and directors and the Israeli accountants named as experts in this prospectus are nonresidents of the United States, and a substantial portion of our assets and the assets of these persons are located outside the United States.
-Therefore, it max be difficult for an investor, or any other person or entity, to enforce a U.S. court judgment based upon the civil liability provisions of the U.S. federal securities laws in an Israeli court against us or any of those persons or to effect service of process upon these persons in the United States.
-Additionally, it may be difficult for an investor, or any other person or entity, to enforce a use of persons or entity, to enforce a use of process upon these persons in the United States.
+Therefore, it may be difficult for an investor, or any other person or entity, to enforce a U.S. court judgment based upon the civil liability provisions of the U.S. federal securities laws in an Israeli court against us or any of those persons or to effect service of process upon these persons in the United States.
+Additionally, it may be difficult for an investor, or any other person or entity, to enforce civil liabilities under U.S. federal securities laws in original actions instituted in Israel.